iustin94/intomics_interview/README.md

 ### 3. Implement inverting relations

-Add code that finds the inverse of a relation as described in the [Introduction](#introduction) section.
+Add code that computes the inverse of a relation as described in the [Introduction](#introduction) section.

 ### 4. Implement combining relations